jedychen/Face-Recognition-UWP/README.md

-# Face-Recognition-UWP
+# Face-Recognition-ML
- UWP for face recognition using ML
+ UWP of Face Recognition using ML